wellcometrust/nutrition-labels/docs/Tech_Grants_2021.md

 3. 1 + 2 + Apply clean_string to grants text.
 4. 1 + Apply clean_string to grants text.
 5. 1 + Apply clean_string to grants text + Train using fortytwo data (rather than usual 360 giving data).
+6. 1 + Apply clean_string to grants text not including grant type + Train using fortytwo data (rather than usual 360 giving data).

 There is quite a lot of variation in the results from the 6 different models (TFIDF + SVM, TFIDF + log_reg, ...).
 The trends remain the same regardless of experiment.